 As the disabled access points had been obstructed by components of the set, Allen was forced to navigate cabling, which was understandably difficult for the wheelchair-bound woman.
 Upon falling from the chair, Allen sustained a broken hip, arm injuries, and head injuries which later developed into a blood clot and stroke.
 Maureen Allen required more than eight procedures and was eventually put on life support, before declining further and eventually passing away.

 Before a wrongful death lawsuit can be filed in the Riverside area, certain criteria must be fulfilled.
 In addition to the death being caused by either negligence or deliberate wrongdoing on the part of another, the person seeking to fail the claim must fall into one of the specified categories.

 You may have a valid wrongful death claim where the accident leading to the death of your loved one can be proven to have:

 Only an experienced Riverside wrongful death attorney is equipped to navigate the complexities of the legal system, including proving beyond doubt that negligence was a factor in causing the incident.
 This negligent party can be an individual, a company, or perhaps a government agency.
 The claim will normally include seeking compensation for economic, non-economic, and punitive damages.

 Your relationship with the deceased will ultimately determine whether you can file a wrongful death lawsuit.

-If you believe that you are eligible to bring a wrongful death lawsuit against a negligent party, you will need legal representation from an esteemed Riverside wrongful death attorney.
+If you believe that you are eligible to bring a wrongful death lawsuit against a negligent party, you will need legal representation from an esteemed Los Angeles attorney.
 An initial consultation will allow your attorney to identify whether you may be entitled to recover damages.